Parasol Framework

 ConnectConnects a NetSocket to an address.

-ERR ns::Connect(OBJECTPTR Object, CSTRING Address, INT Port)
+ERR ns::Connect(OBJECTPTR Object, CSTRING Address, INT Port, DOUBLE Timeout)

 ParameterDescription